The evolution towards creative computing

 The MQF level 5 diploma programmes, read as a one year full time or two year evening study, that lead to this field of creative computing are;

-These MQF level 5 diploma lead either to an MQF level 6 BSc (Hons) degree in the same specialisations awarded by Saint Martin’s Institute of Higher Education or may be used as an entry to the BSc (Hons) Creative Computing conferred by the University of London under the academic direction of Goldsmiths College.
+These MQF level 5 diploma lead either to an MQF level 6 BSc (Hons) degree in the same specialisations awarded by Saint Martin’s Institute of Higher Education and the University of London, under the academic direction of Goldsmiths College.

 Join the Games Development Challenge — Click Here